jjschweigert/HyperVWorkgroup/README.md

 ### Network Settings

 [Back To Top](#HyperVWorkgroup)

-To begin, we will set the server to a static IP so we do not have to access the server to find it's IP each time we want to connect.

 **(1)** In the SConfig window press 8 and enter to open the network settings for the server